Skip to content

 • Healthy eating

-Ultimately, every biohacker experiments with different measures to get the most out of themselves.
-There is therefore no "one" biohacking routine.
+Ultimately, however, every biohacker experiments with different measures to get the most out of themselves.
+Therefore, there is no single biohacking routine.

 The circadian rhythm

-The circadian rhythm is our body's internal biological clock that controls many physiological processes.
-It follows a 24- to 25-hour cycle and influences not only our sleep, but also hormone secretion, body temperature, blood pressure and many other functions.
+The circadian rhythm is our body's internal biological clock, which controls many physiological processes.
+It follows a roughly 24- to 25-hour cycle and influences not only our sleep but also hormone secretion, body temperature, blood pressure, and many other functions.

-As a so-called stress hormone, cortisol affects your blood sugar and fat metabolism.
-It has an anti-inflammatory effect and delays the excretion of water.
+As a so-called stress hormone, cortisol influences your blood sugar and lipid metabolism.
+It has anti-inflammatory effects and delays the excretion of water.

 By the way: Stress also keeps your cortisol levels high.
-The result: you come cannot relax and sleep worse.
+The result: You cannot relax and sleep worse.

-Last but not least, our gastrointestinal tract normally follows a circadian rhythm.
-We get hungry every four to five hours, but at night our appetite is reduced.
+Last but not least, our gastrointestinal tract also normally follows a circadian rhythm.
+We get hungry about every four to five hours, but at night our appetite slows down.
 Leptin and ghrelin are primarily responsible for this regulation.
-The intestine uses the night's rest to transport its contents further.
+The intestines take advantage of the nighttime quiet to transport their contents further.

 Circadian Hacking

-The term “circadian hacking” is used more and more frequently when it comes to biohacking and sleep rhythm.
-Circadian hacking is about consciously influencing the circadian rhythm.
-The goal: to specifically adapt the internal biological clock to personal or external requirements.
+The term "circadian hacking" is increasingly being used when discussing biohacking and sleep rhythms.
+Circadian hacking involves consciously influencing the circadian rhythm.
+The goal: to specifically adapt the internal biological clock to personal or external demands.

-But one thing is certain: Although you can "hack" a lot of things about your sleep, your chronotype remains largely the same.
-This means that an owl who is more active at night will not become an early bird who wakes up with the first rays of sunshine, even with lots of tips and tricks.
+One thing is certain: While you can "hack" a lot of your sleep, your chronotype remains largely the same.
+This means that an owl who tends to be active at night won't become a lark who wakes up at the first ray of sunshine, even with lots of tips and tricks.

 The best tips for optimizing your sleep